MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vp-properties.md

 | 11:1      | RsvdP           | Reserved                                                                    |
 | 63:12     | Page PFN        | Virtual VP Assist Page PFN                                                  |

+### On ARM64 Platforms

+On ARM64 platforms, a guest specifies the location of the overlay page (in GPA space) by writing to the HvRegisterVpAssistPage synthetic register using the HvCallSetVpRegisters hypercall.
+The register format is identical to the x64 MSR format.

 ## Virtual Processor Run Time Register

-The hypervisor’s scheduler internally tracks how much time each virtual processor consumes in executing code.
+The hypervisor's scheduler internally tracks how much time each virtual processor consumes in executing code.
 The time tracked is a combination of the time the virtual processor consumes running guest code, and the time the associated logical processor spends running hypervisor code on behalf of that guest.
-This cumulative time is accessible through the 64-bit read-only HV_X64_MSR_VP_RUNTIME hypervisor MSR.
+This cumulative time is accessible through a read-only register.
 The time quantity is measured in 100ns units.

+### On x64 Platforms

+On x64 platforms, the VP runtime is accessed via the 64-bit read-only HV_X64_MSR_VP_RUNTIME hypervisor MSR using RDMSR.

+### On ARM64 Platforms

+On ARM64 platforms, the VP runtime is accessed via the HvRegisterVpRuntime synthetic register using the HvCallGetVpRegisters hypercall.
+This is a read-only register.

-## Non-Privileged Instruction Execution Prevention (NPIEP)
+## Non-Privileged Instruction Execution Prevention (NPIEP) (x64 Only)

-Non-Privileged Instruction Execution (NPIEP) is a feature that limits the use of certain instructions by user-mode code.
+On x64 platforms, Non-Privileged Instruction Execution Prevention (NPIEP) is a feature that limits the use of certain instructions by user-mode code.
 Specifically, when enabled, this feature can block the execution of the SIDT, SGDT, SLDT, and STR instructions.
 Execution of these instructions results in a #GP fault.

 This feature must be configured on a per-VP basis using [HV_X64_MSR_NPIEP_CONFIG_CONTENTS](datatypes/HV_X64_MSR_NPIEP_CONFIG_CONTENTS.md).

+This feature is not available on ARM64 platforms.

 ## Guest Spinlocks